tomeshnet/ipfs-live-streaming/README.md

 IPFS network, that is suitable for a small conference with an audience size of less than 100 people.

-## Presentation Video
-Here is a presentation / demo [video](https://ipfs.io/ipfs/QmavYuTgw2mjaHYn4MFc2PB34rovZw3ho67yPtHjxjt5Ng/) recorded from IPFS All Hands: November 26, 2018 and slides are available [here.](https://benhylau.github.io/talks-and-workshops/talks/201811_ipfs-all-hands/)
+Here is a [presentation and demo video](https://ipfs.infura.io/ipfs/QmWsKvBvXUKaHcHzrUS91XV4k3YjQFdywQ7bY9BZVX4ghk/) about this project, recorded from the _IPFS All Hands: November 26, 2018_.
+Slides are available [here](https://benhylau.github.io/talks-and-workshops/talks/201811_ipfs-all-hands/).

 ## Set Up